chameleonhead/stratrack/libs/mql-interpreter/README.md

 Global variables declared at the top level are parsed as well.
 Qualifiers like `static`, `input` and `extern` are recorded along with optional initial values and any array dimensions.
 The runtime exposes these under `runtime.variables` for later inspection.
+Function bodies are scanned for local variable declarations, which are stored with each function.
+Control-flow statements such as `if`, `for` and `switch` are recognized and kept as placeholder nodes.
 Local and static variable semantics during execution are not yet implemented.

 The preprocessor handles `#define` and `#undef` directives.
 Both simple